Brprb08/orbital-control-simulator/README.md

 # Orbit Mechanics Simulator

-An educational **orbital mechanics** simulator built in Unity, showcasing real-time gravitational interactions, trajectory predictions, and user-driven planetary placement.
-This project aims to provide a hands-on experience for space enthusiasts, students, and developers looking to explore the basics of orbital dynamics in a 3D, interactive environment.
+An educational **orbital mechanics** simulator built in Unity, showcasing real-time gravitational interactions, trajectory predictions, and user-driven placement.
+This project is built for anyone who’s fascinated by space.
+It gives you the tools to interact with orbital physics in real-time, manipulate celestial bodies, tweak initial velocities, and scale time to watch how gravity affects all objects.

 ---